Supersymmetric Ground States of 3d $\mathcal{N}=4$ Gauge Theories on a Riemann Surface: Introduction

 The space of supersymmetric ground states is given by the hyper-cohomology \be \cH_A = \bigoplus_{d \in \pi_1(G)} \xi^d \, \mathbb{H}^\bullet(M_d,P_d) \ee where $P_d$ is a canonical perverse sheaf on $M_d$.
 The supersymmetric ground states are weighted by a formal parameter $\xi$ that keeps track of their charge under the topological or Coulomb branch global symmetry.
 The hyper-cohomology admits a pure Hodge structure or double grading that captures of the R-charges of supersymmetric ground states.

-In many cases, especially when the degree $d \in \pi_1(G)$ is large compared to the genus $g$, the components $M_d$ are smooth.
+In many cases, especially when all the components of the degree $d \in \pi_1(G)$ is large compared to the genus $g$, the components $M_d$ are smooth.
 In this case, the hyper-cohomology reduces to the de Rham cohomology of $M_d$ with its Hodge decomposition, which recovers the supersymmetric ground states of a smooth $\cN=4$ supersymmetric sigma model.

 For the purpose of computations, it is convenient to introduce real masses for flavour symmetries that act by isometries of the moduli spaces $M_d$.
 This corresponds to introducing a real superpotential in the supersymmetric quantum mechanics, given by the moment map for the isometry of $M_d$.
 Under some assumptions, this is a perfect Morse-Bott function with critical loci of the form \be \text{Sym}^{n_1}(\Sigma) \times \cdots \times \text{Sym}^{n_k}\Sigma \subset M_d \ee where $(n_1,\ldots,n_k) \in \mathbb{Z}^k$ and $k$ is the rank of the gauge group.
 In such cases, the space of supersymmetric ground states may be computed explicitly from knowledge of the de Rham cohomology of symmetric products of the curve $\Sigma$.